 The wide range of practitioners involved in this sector at One Essex Court, marks it out from the other mainstream commercial sets.
-Both at QC and junior levels, members have a highly technical understanding of work affected by the Companies Act and the Insolvency Act, as well as EC Regulation on Insolvency Proceedings and the Cross-Border Insolvency Regulations.
+Both at KC and junior levels, members have a highly technical understanding of work affected by the Companies Act and the Insolvency Act, as well as EC Regulation on Insolvency Proceedings and the Cross-Border Insolvency Regulations.

 Members have considerable experience in acting for administrators, auditors, accountants, bondholders and bond trustees, creditors, directors, liquidators and shareholders in relation to a wide range of company law claims, corporate insolvency work and corporate restructuring.

-Several teams of counsel from One Essex Court were engaged for a number of Respondents in relation to such a petition brought by Mr Patrick McKillen in a dispute over the ownership of shares in the Maybourne Hotel Group.
+Several teams of counsel from One Essex Court were engaged for a number of Respondents in relation to an unfair prejudice petition brought by Mr Patrick McKillen in a dispute over the ownership of shares in the Maybourne Hotel Group.

 Counsel from One Essex Court also represented Liverpool Football Club in the hotly contested ownership battle which involved the Royal Bank of Scotland, Kop Football Holdings and the then owners, Messrs Hicks and Gillett.